 “By far the best professional development experience I have had.”

-Math for Love Professional Development is designed to revitalize math teaching at your school.
+Math for Love Professional Development is designed to revitalize math teaching in your school or district.

 “Completely changed the way I teach!”Knowledge.
 Greater understanding and comfort with math content and with Common Core, especially the Standards of Mathematical Practice.

 Skill.
 Deeper understanding of pedagogical tools for math teaching.

 Teamwork.
 Increased collaboration between teachers in math.

 Pleasure.
 Greater comfort and satisfaction with math teaching.

 Courage.
 Greater willingness to try new things, take risks, and learn from mistakes.